 To support charitable organizations throughout the year, the firm holds dessert expos, food drives, jeans days, and a United Way campaign to feed families in need and raise money for organizations such as the American Heart Association and American Cancer Society.

 Deeply committed to pro bono work, we pledge at least three percent of our time annually to pro bono matters; handle major pro bono litigation including capital cases; and serve on the boards of public interest law centers.
 Please visit our Pro Bono page to learn more.

 Board service & financial support

 Our lawyers serve on the boards of many community and nonprofit organizations which run the gamut from human services and civil rights to access to justice and fair election advocacy.
-Just a few examples include: the AIDS Fund, the Committee of Seventy, National Black Child Development Institute, Lawyers’ Committee for Civil Rights Under Law, American Constitution Society for Law and Policy, Pennsylvania Innocence Project, Hebrew Immigrant Aid Society – Pennsylvania, Directions for Our Youth and The English Speaking Union of the United States.
+Just a few examples include: the AIDS Fund, the Committee of Seventy, Lawyers’ Committee for Civil Rights Under Law, American Constitution Society for Law and Policy, Pennsylvania Innocence Project, Hebrew Immigrant Aid Society – Pennsylvania, Legal Services to Immigrants and Internationals, Military Assistance Project, and Pathways to Housing – Pennsylvania.
 We proudly support these and many other nonprofit organizations.